samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

     {{< points type="negatives" title="Deno Deploy negatives" >}}
 - Only 34 different locations
 - Playground environment is lacking in some features such being able to set request body, headers, be able to see HTTP requests...
+- No support for different environments such as a production or staging environment
 - GitHub required to make an account, no support for other git hosters for pulling code
 - Limited analytics, no custom time period
     {{< /points >}}